Moshes-Abraham/clasp-wiki/Building-using-the-experimental-build-system.md

 # Variants

 The default build target is `cclasp-boehm`.
 This builds iclasp, then aclasp, then bclasp, then cclasp using the Boehm garbage collector.
 If you wanted to stop after the aclasp step you would do `ninja -C build aclasp-boehm`.
-There are many available targets, but following are the only ones known to work.
+There are many available targets, but the following are the only ones known to work.

-* `cclasp-boehm` - build the clasp Boehm variant
+* Boehm gc - `iclasp-boehm`, `aclasp-boehm`, `bclasp-boehm`, `cclasp-boehm`, `cclasp-boehm-tests`
-* `cclasp-boehm-d` - build the clasp Boehm variant with debugging
+* Boehm gc with debugging - `iclasp-boehm-d`, `aclasp-boehm-d`, `bclasp-boehm-d`, `cclasp-boehm-d`, `cclasp-boehm-d-tests`
-* `cclasp-boehmprecise` - build the clasp Boehm precise variant
+* Boehm precise gc - `iclasp-boehmprecise`, `aclasp-boehmprecise`, `bclasp-boehmprecise`, `cclasp-boehmprecise`, `cclasp-boehmprecise-tests`
-* `cclasp-boehmprecise-d` - build the clasp Boehm precise variant with debugging
+* Boehm precisegc with debugging - `iclasp-boehmprecise-d`, `aclasp-boehmprecise-d`, `bclasp-boehmprecise-d`, `cclasp-boehmprecise-d`, `cclasp-boehmprecise-d-tests`

 # Extensions